↑

 Please note: The links in this post are affiliate links which means I will be compensated when you make a purchase by clicking through my links.
 Read my complete disclosure policy here.

-I’m a busy mom of five teens and I don’t have alot of time to spend in the kitchen, but I’m always looking for ways to to create special moment.
+I’m a busy mom of five so I’m always looking for ways to to create special moment.
 These DIY Chocolate Dessert Bowls are one of my favorite ways to do just that.
 They’re also great for parties and holiday celebrations!

 Chocolate Dessert Bowls are easy to make!